ppw0021/Lifestyle-City-Game/README.md

 The game is a unique blend of city building and farming elements, offering players a dynamic and engaging experience.

+The vision for this game is to have an island city builder where users can creatively customise.​ Each user will have an account unique to them so that their progress can be saved​ The user's data is stored on a server so that the data can accessed anywhere and climates the risk of local data loss

 # Languages and Technologies

 The project employs the PENUS stack: